timecode/Pristine/README.md

       $ stow appname
       ```

-  4. Add the appname to `bin/dotfiles.sh` to have it's dotfile(s) automatically installed whenever a new setup is run.
+  4. Add the appname to `bin/dotfiles.sh` to have its dotfile(s) automatically installed from version control whenever a new setup is run.

   5. `git commit`, etc